VERTEBRAL COLUMN OVERVIEW

 • Extends from the atlas (first vertebra) to the middle of the second thoracic vertebra

-• Develops when infant begins to hold head up
+• Developed when you first began to hold your head up as an infant

 Lumbar Lordosis

-• Forward curvature of the lumbar spine (lower back)
+• Forward curvature of your lumbar spine (your lower back)

 • Extends from the middle of the last thoracic vertebra to the sacrovertebral angle

-• Supports upper body weight and aids in movement
+• Supports your upper body weight and helps you move

 VERTEBRAL CANAL